LukeMathWalker/pavex/ARCHITECTURE.md

 - 🔴, unlikely to be remediated on a medium time-horizon (>6 months, <2 years);
 - 🟡, likely to be remediated on a medium time-horizon.

-We do not care about the short term since `pavex` itself still requires tons of work to be viable and it's unlikely to be ready for prime time in less than 6 months.
+We do not care about the short term since Pavex itself still requires tons of work to be viable and it's unlikely to be ready for prime time in less than 6 months.

 ### `rustdoc`'s JSON output is unstable (🟡😢)

 `rustdoc`'s JSON output requires the `nightly` compiler.
-This is not a showstopper for production usage of `pavex` since `nightly` is never used to compile any code that is actually run at runtime, it is only used by the "reflection engine".
+This is not a showstopper for production usage of Pavex since `nightly` is never used to compile any code that is actually run at runtime, it is only used by the "reflection engine".
 Nonetheless, `nightly` can cause breakage and unnecessary disruption due to its instability. `rustdoc`'s JSON output itself is quickly evolving, including breaking changes that we must keep up with.